 2. Single-Leg Side Plank with Leg Raise

-Beginner Alternative: Try a simple side plank with the top hand placed on your hip.
+Beginner Alternative: Try a simple side plank exercise with the top hand placed on your hip.
 Then work on raising your arm directly above your head.
-Finally, try and hold your top leg at full extension for a split second.
+Finally, try and hold your top leg at full extension for a second.
 Continue to work in this format until you can extend your leg for 10-15 seconds on each side.

 3. Spiderman Crunch

 How to: Assume a push-up position, palms planted firmly on the ground.
 Maintain a straight line from your shoulders to your heels by engaging your core muscles (a).
 Lift your right leg a couple inches off the ground and bring your right knee towards your right elbow as you lower into a push-up (b).
-Return your right leg back to the ground as you push yourself back up, and repeat on the left side (c).
+Return your right leg back to the ground as you push yourself back up.
+Repeat on the left side (c).
 Alternate legs for 3-4 sets of 10 reps with 30 seconds rest between each set.

 Beginner Alternative: Start in the push-up position and alternate lifting your feet up off the ground a few inches with a straight leg and hold each rep for a few seconds.
 As you make progress, start to bend your knee slightly and bring it towards your elbow.